reflectoring/reflectoring.github.io/_posts/2017-09-16-event-messaging-with-spring-boot-and-rabbitmq.md

 # Wrap-Up

-With the concepts of exchanges, bindings and queues, AMQP provides everything we need to create an event mechanism.
+With the concepts of exchanges, bindings and queues, AMQP provides everything we need to create an event mechanism for a distributed system.
 Spring AMQP and its integration into Spring Boot via the AMQP Starter provide a very convenient programming model to connect to such an event broker.

 # Example Code